Table of Contents

 In women, the teres uteri ligament, the teres uteri artery, the ilioinguinal nerve and the genital branch of the genitofemoral nerve run through the inguinal canal.

 A popular subject in exams are the boundaries of the inguinal canal:

-- Cranial: inferior edge of the obliquus internus abdominis muscle and the transversus abdominis muscle;
+- Cranial: an inferior edge of the obliquus internus abdominis muscle and the transversus abdominis muscle

 Inguinal hernias represent the most frequent form of hernias.
 One distinguishes between indirect (lateral) and direct (medial) as well as congenital and acquired inguinal hernias.